WyrmUK/Wyrm.Math/README.md

 Z = N.Cbrti()

 Calculates the cube root of a number (either decimal or double) and returns the result as a complex number.
+#### Complex Natural Log
+Z = N.Logi()

+Calculates the principal natural logarithm of a number (either decimal or double) and returns the result as a complex number.
 #### Complex Square Root
 Z = N.Sqrti()